CarSomma/streamlit_saffron/README.md

 + [FastAPI](https://fastapi.tiangolo.com)

 ## Aknowledgment 🙏🏼
-I would like to thank [Dr. Paula González Avalos](https://github.com/pga99?tab=repositories) for introduce me into the Penguins and Streamlit worlds.
+I would like to thank [Dr. Paula González Avalos](https://github.com/pga99?tab=repositories) for having introduced me into the Penguins and Streamlit worlds.